Château de la Chèvre d’or

-Eagles Crag at Shamwari Game Reserve
+Eagles Crag Spa at Eagles Crag in the Shamwari Game Reserve

-Eagles Crag at Shamwari Game Reserve
+Eagles Crag Spa at Eagles Crag in the Shamwari Game Reserve

 The Amazon – Bradt Travel Guide